Arabicsource/ahsan/README.md

 - [ ]   Scrape shamela.ws ever interval period (set by flags)
 - [ ]   Store urls in json format
-- [ ]   Upon addition of new urls (of books) trigger an event for another service to poll the json file
+- [ ]   new urls (of books) trigger an event for another service to poll the json file
 - [ ]   Check shamela.ws for new books

-- [ ]   todo ....
+##### FIXME

+- [ ]   refactor the regex code and have it as its own package to be imported.

+This could be similar to python's BeautifulSoup (bs4), and check it out for guide.
+However, bear in mind the purpose behind it is ease of use and not to write a bloated package that tries to do everything.
+Focus on main purpose of Ahsan and write the package to enable yourself to pursue that objective.

 -------------------------------------------------------------------